IgniteUI/help-topics/topics/02_Controls/igCategoryChart/01_CategoryChart_Walkthrough.md

 ```

+**Add igCategoryChart**

-2. Add the igCategoryChart control to the page and bind it to the above data.
+Add the igCategoryChart control to the page and bind it to the above data.

 The following code demonstrates adding the igCategoryChart control with the minimum code and property settings required for display: